 Divide a vector by a float scalar, returning a new vector.
 This method

-lets you write v / s
+lets you write v / s where v is a vector and s is a float.

 This method is equivalent to

-hou.Vector4(self[0] / scalar, self[1] / scalar, self[2] / scalar, self[3] / scalar)
+hou.Vector4(self[0] / scalar, self[1] / scalar, self[2] / scalar, self[3] / scalar).

 length()